rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

 * Run `> vagrant ssh alice`
 * Run `alice $ ifconfig`
-    * eth1 will have the interface used for this exercise
+    * eth1 will have the interface used for this exercise.
+We will pretend that this is the only network interface ont he machine.
-    * eth0 exists so that your host machine can communicate with the guest
+    * eth0 exists so that your host machine can communicate with the guest.
+If you delete this interface, your SSH session will die.
 * Run `alice $ tracepath 192.168.10.11`
     * `tracepath` comes with the default Ubuntu installation.
-It is similar to the `tracert` command in windows, or the `traceroute` command in other systems.
+It is similar to the `tracert` command in Windows, or the `traceroute` command in *nix systems.
 The `tracepath` command shows the different hops or routes through a network that are required to reach a remote host.
     * This will attempt to find the path to amy.
 This should be successful since they are on the same network.
     * Because alice and amy are on the same subnet, no routing is required.
 * Run `alice $ tracepath 192.168.10.5`
     * This should also be successful, since the internally facing interface of the router is on the same network.
 * Run `alice $ tracepath 192.168.3.5`
     * This command will fail.
 The externally facing interface of the router is not on the same network.
 The command will fail at 10.0.2.2--your host machine.
 Your host machine does not know how to route the traffic to the appropriate network.
+The traffic is not being routed properly.
+    * Press `control+c` to stop the tracepath command.
 * Run `alice $ netstat -rn` to show the routing table.
     * You should see output like the screenshot below.
     * ![Alice Routing Table](netstat-alice-pre.png "Alice Routing Table")
+    * There are three entries in the routing table.
+        * The 0.0.0.0 network (the default network if no other networks apply)
+        * The 10.0.2.0 network (your host machine)
+        * The 192.168.10.0 network (the local network)
+    * Because there is no routing entry for the 192.168.3.0 network, it is going to the interface defined for the 0.0.0.0 network--eth0 (your host machine).

+Two things must be done to fix the routing:
+    1. Add a new entry in alice's routing table
+    2. Properly configure arouter as a router, currently it's just a computer with two network cards.

+### Step 3: Modify Network Routing Configuration

 * Run `alice $ sudo route add -net 192.168.3.0 netmask 255.255.255.0 gw 192.168.10.10`
+    * This previous command adds a new static route.
+Any traffic from alice destined for the 192.168.3.0/24 network will be directed through the 192.168.10.10 network interface.
         * sudo: runs the command in privileged mode
         * route: accesses the routing table
         * add: inserts a new entry
         * -net: specifies the network destination to add
         * gw: the local network interface to route through
 * Run `alice $ tracepath 192.168.3.5` again
     * The command should succeed.
 * Run `alice $ tracepath 192.168.20.11`
     * The command will fail.
+Explain why this fails in your submission.
+Run `alice $ netstat -rn` and include a screenshot of the output in your answer.

+### Step 4: Router Configuration

+Currently, arouter and brouter are just computer with multiple network interfaces.
+Their settings need to be updated to enable routing functionality.

 * Open a new command prompt and SSH into arouter with `> vagrant ssh arouter`.
+* Run `arouter $ sudo nano /etc/sysctl.conf`
+    * Uncomment "net.ipv4.ip_forward = 1" by deleting the "#" character at the beginning of the line.
+    * Save the file and exit.
+* Run `arouter $ sudo sysctl -p`
+    * This command reloads the configuration changes made with the previous command.
+    * You should see the output "net.ipv4.ip_forward = 1".
+* Run `sudo /etc/init.d/networking restart`
+    * This restarts the networking service to ensure that all configuration changes are running.
+* Run `arouter $ sudo iptables -t nat -A POSTROUTING -o eth2 -j MASQUERADE`
+    * This enables routing functionality.
+* Complete the above steps again on brouter (you should open a new command prompt).

+Now, some manual routes need to be added to arouter and brouter.

-    * Run `sudo route add -net 192.168.20.0 netmask 255.255.255.0 gw 192.168.3.6`
+* Run `arouter $ sudo route add -net 192.168.20.0 netmask 255.255.255.0 gw 192.168.3.6`
         * This command tells the `a` router how to route traffic to the `b` network.
+* Run `brouter $ sudo route add -net 192.168.20.0 netmask 255.255.255.0 gw 192.168.20.5`

 http://imranasghar.blogspot.com/2009/09/how-to-make-ubuntudebian-as-router.html

-Arouter/Brouter:
-sudo vi /etc/sysctl.conf
-    * Uncomment "net.ipv4.ip_forward = 1"
-sudo sysctl -p
-sudo /etc/init.d/networking restart
-sudo iptables -t nat -A POSTROUTING -o eth2 -j MASQUERADE

-Alice:
+### Step 5: Client Configuration

+Currently, Alice still will not be able to route to 192.168.20.11.
+Her routing tables have not been updated.

-sudo route del default
+* Run `alice $ sudo route del default`
+    * This command deletes the default gateway.
-sudo ip route add default via 192.168.10.5 traceroute 192.168.20.5
+* Run `alice $ sudo ip route add default via 192.168.10.5`

-brouter
-vagrant ssh brouter
-sudo ip route add -net 192.168.20.0 netmask 255.255.255.0 gw 192.168.20.5

-sudo apt-get install inetutils-traceroute
+    * This tells the machine that traffic should be routed through eth1 by default if it cannot find the destination.
+    * Essentially, we are pointing alice to the correct router.
+* Run `alice $ tracepath 192.168.20.5`
+    * The command should succeed.
+* Run `alice $ netstat -rn` and examine the routing table.
+    * Include a screenshot of the output in your submission.

-### Step 5: Cleanup (Optional)
+### Step 6: Cleanup (Optional)

 After submitting your work, you can destroy any boxes you used.

 * Run "`$ exit`" to leave the SSH session.
 You will be back at your regular command prompt.
-* Run "`> vagrant destroy`" to turn off the machine and delete it completely from your system.
-Answer "y" to confirm deletion.
+* Run "`> vagrant destroy -f`" to turn off the machines and delete them completely from your system.
+Note that the `-f` command is to force the command to run without prompting you to delete each machine.